Schumer calls on NY developer to plan now for Amtrak tunnels

-(Reuters) - A long-stalled plan to unblock a major transport bottleneck into New York City “may end up in the grave yard” unless space is reserved now for new train tunnels under the Hudson River, Senator Charles Schumer said Friday.
+Sept 28 (Reuters) - A long-stalled plan to unblock a major transport bottleneck into New York City “may end up in the grave yard” unless space is reserved now for new train tunnels under the Hudson River, U.S. Senator Charles Schumer said Friday.

 The so-called Gateway project, which would cost as much as $13.5 billion, would increase rail capacity between Newark, New Jersey’s Pennsylvania Station and Manhattan’s Pennsylvania Station.